 Workington way, when lads left school,

-And only pit or foundry beckoned,
+'Twas just the pit or foundry beckoned,

 Young Joe went down to hew the coal,

 But not for long, so some folks reckoned.

 For Joe could tackle hard and Joe could run,

 And sood he'd signed his name to play,

 And to the city moved away.